achihuahua22/Alex-Harris-Capstone/README.md

 ## Device Assembly
 ### PCB Manufacturing
 At the time of writing, JLCPCB is a very good option for low cost PCB manufacturing.
 You can get 5 boards for roughly $4 not including shipping.
 All you need to do is zip these [Gerber Files](https://github.com/achihuahua22/Alex-Harris-Capstone/tree/main/capstone_rev4_gerbers), go to JLCPCB.com, click "upload gerbers" and choose the zipped file.
 Everything else should populate automatically.
-You don't need to do any configuration besides choosing the "Lead Free HASL".
+You don't need to do any configuration besides choosing the "Lead Free HASL" for a lead free surface finish on the pcb.
 Feel free to order a stencil as it might make surface mount soldering easier, not required though.

 ### Parts
-Here is the [BOM](https://github.com/achihuahua22/Alex-Harris-Capstone/blob/main/bill_of_materials/senior_capstone_bom_rev3.csv) for the pcb components
+Here is the [BOM](https://github.com/achihuahua22/Alex-Harris-Capstone/blob/main/bill_of_materials/senior_capstone_bom_rev4.csv) for the pcb components
-   - Unfortunately, all of the components except for one can be purchased from Digikey, the remaining component can be purchased from Mouser
+   - Unfortunately, all of the components except for item 15 (SN75161BDW) can be purchased from Digikey, the remaining component can be purchased from Mouser
    - In addition, I would recommend M2.5 standoffs to support the board on top of the raspberry pi
-### PCB
-Here are the [ to order the PCB.
-I would recommend JLCPCB as their prices are very reasonable for 5 boards.
-The only downside is shipping can take time if you don't pay for rush shipping.
+   - Solder paste and Heat Gun is recommended for the Surface Mount components as the Resistors, Capacitors, and LED's

 ### Building
-I would recommend using solder paste and a heat gun for installing the small surface mount components such as the resistors, capacitors, and LED's and installing the components in the following order:
+I would recommend using solder paste and a heat gun for installing the small surface mount components such as the resistors, capacitors, crystal and LED's and installing the components in the following order:
-1. Resistors
+1. Resistors (R1-R12)
+2. Crystal Oscillator (Y1)
-2. Capacitors
+3. Capacitors (C1-C8)
-3. LED's (*pay attention to the orientation of the LED!*)
+4. LED's (D1-D7) (*pay attention to the orientation of the LED!*)
    - The open part of the rectangle is the anode, the closed part is the cathode
-5. Integrated Circuits
+5. Integrated Circuits (U1-U4) (In order of 1 to 4 is easiest)
 6. Connectors

-It is not required to install the components in this order, but is is easier to install the smaller components first so you don't have to navigate around the large connectors.
+It is not required to install the components in this order, but is is easier to install the smaller components first so you don't have to navigate around the large connectors or IC's.

 ## Setup
 1. Setup fresh install of [raspberry pi os](https://www.raspberrypi.com/software/)
 2. Configure your network, password, etc to your liking
 3. Download Provided [files](https://github.com/achihuahua22/Alex-Harris-Capstone/blob/main/send_to_network.c) to send data to network
+4. Run and do the following to enable the I2C interface:
+   - Open a terminal and run ```sudo raspi-config```
+   - Select "Interface Options"
+   - Select "P5 I2C"
+   - It will prompt you with "Would you like the ARM I2C interface to be enabled?" *select yes*
+   - Then it will prompt you to reboot *select yes*
+   - After reboot, open another terminal and run ```sudo apt-get update``` and ```sudo apt-get install -y python3-smbus i2c-tools```
+   - Finally shut down the raspberry pi with ```sudo halt```
+   - Wait 10 seconds unplug power and restart
-4. Run the following in the raspberry pi os terminal to configure serial and i2c:
+6. Run the following in the raspberry pi os terminal to configure serial and socket:

    - Update package list ```sudo apt update```
    - Install socket ```python3 -m pip install socket```